-Prerequisites: Placement into READ 1300 or completion of READ 0200 or ESOL 0052 and ESOL 0043 or exemption and

-READ 0200 or ESOL 0052 and ESOL 0043 or exemption and placement into ENGL 1110 or completion of ENGL 0900 or ESOL 0051.
+Prerequisites: Placement into READ 1300 or completion of READ 0200 or ESOL 0052 and ESOL 0043 or exemption and placement into ENGL 1110 or completion of ENGL 0900 or ESOL 0051.

 READ 2200: Topics in Advanced Critical Reading

 This topics course develops critical skills through a program of intensive, advanced college reading, which focuses upon current social, political, scientific, ethical issues or current events.
 The readings explore the topic from a variety of viewpoints and disciplines.
 You will explore both the course topic and processes/procedures of reading critically.
 Prerequisites: Placement into READ 1300 or completion of READ 0200 or ESOL 0052.